ianpaga/SQL_Project_Data_Job_Analysis/README.md

 WHERE
     demand_count > 50
 ORDER BY
-    avg_salary DESC, -- in two values are equal move order by this demand_count DESC
+    avg_salary DESC, -- if two values are equal do order like this demand_count DESC
 LIMIT 25
 ```